law-bill-of-review | bill of review denied | default judgment | motion for new trial | restricted appeal |

 MORE CASE LAW SNIPPETS ON REQUIREMENTS FOR BILL-OF-REVIEW RELIEF

-which is no longer appealable or subject to a motion for new trial.
+is no longer appealable or subject to a motion for new trial.
 See King Ranch, Inc. v.
-Chapman, 118 S.W.
+Chapman, 118 S.W.3d 742,

-3d 742, 751 (Tex.
+751 (Tex.
 2003).
-A bill of review is proper where a party has exercised due diligence to prosecute all
+A bill of review is proper where a party has exercised due diligence to prosecute all adequate

-(Tex.
-1979).
-A bill of review may not be used as an additional remedy after one has made a timely, but
+A bill of review may not be used as an additional remedy after one has made a timely, but unsuccessful appeal.

-the grounds upon which a bill of review can be obtained are narrow and restricted.
+grounds upon which a bill of review can be obtained are narrow and restricted.
 Alexander v.
-Hagedorn,
+Hagedorn, 226 S.W.

-prove: (1) a meritorious defense to the cause of action; (2) that petitioner was prevented from making the
+meritorious defense to the cause of action; (2) that petitioner was prevented from making the defense by the

-defense by the fraud, accident, or wrongful act of the opposite party; and (3) that the failure to make the
+fraud, accident, or wrongful act of the opposite party; and (3) that the failure to make the defense was unmixed

 AFFIRM TRIAL COURT JUDGMENT: